 - “This sounds like reassurance-seeking.
 Is this really your OCD asking?”

 This is where positive, responsive communication fits in.
 Instead of vague, endless loops, your conversations can be a helpful source of immediate, effective support.

-Our therapists are specialists trained in Exposure and Response Prevention (ERP) therapy.
+Learning more about effective OCD treatment can help, too.
+Exposure and response prevention (ERP) therapy is the gold standard OCD treatment and can help your partner conquer OCD.
 ERP involves a guided process in which a therapist can help the patient manage their obsessions and reduce their compulsions.

-As the partner of someone with OCD, learning the ins and outs of ERP will also be helpful to you.
-The more you know about how OCD is treated, the more you can help your partner improve their condition.
-Instead of feeling lost and confused, you both can learn to prepare, prevent, and manage the effects of your partner’s OCD.
+As the partner of someone with OCD, learning the ins and outs of ERP will also be helpful for you.
+The more you know about how OCD is treated, the more you can help your partner improve their condition, especially if they’re doing ERP with an OCD specialist.
+With a solid understanding of ERP, you both can learn to effectively manage your partner’s OCD.

 NOCD can guide you in supporting loved ones who struggle with OCD and related conditions.
 Our Family Support Sessions are specifically designed for the family, caregivers, partners, and friends of people with OCD and related disorders.
 If you think that your loved one may be struggling with OCD symptoms, I strongly recommend reading more about NOCD’s accessible approach to treatment.